MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/incidents-problems.md

 3. Select one or more incidents, and in the **Tasks** pane, select **Link\/Unlink to Existing Parent Incident**, and then in the submenu, select **Link**.
 4. In the **Select Parent Incident** dialog, select the resolved parent incident that you want to link the open incident to, and select **OK**.
 5. In the **Link to parent incident** dialog, select **Link to parent and resolve incident**.
-6. If you are linking multiple active incidents to a resolved parent, ensure that you select **Repeat this option for all conflicts** to automatically resolve all the incidents.
+6. If you're linking multiple active incidents to a resolved parent, ensure that you select **Repeat this option for all conflicts** to automatically resolve all the incidents.

 ### Reactivate a resolved parent incident